 The Illinois Wrongful Death Act

 The Illinois Wrongful Death Act is a closely related act that allows victims’ family members, usually children or spouses, to bring a lawsuit for the harm that they themselves suffered as a result of their parent or spouse’s death.
 In order to succeed on this claim, the family members must show that the defendant had a duty to use reasonable care not to harm the decedent, that the defendant breached that duty, and that the breach of that duty resulted in the death of the victim, which caused harm to the plaintiffs.

 If the family members can show this, then they are entitled to damages designed to compensate them for the loss of their family member.
 These damages are designed to take into account both monetary and non-monetary harms that resulted from the victim’s death.
 For instance, a wife may receive compensation both for the wages she will no longer have access to from her husband’s job, as well as for the loss of her husband’s companionship.
 Importantly, in cases where these Wrongful Death Act claims are brought alongside Survival Act claims, courts are likely to ensure that the total damages do not include double payments, such as a payment both to the estate and the surviving spouse for lost wages.

 If one of your loved ones has recently passed away as a result of someone else’s carelessness, contact an Aurora wrongful death attorney today.
-The experienced lawyers at Woodruff Johnson & Evans are here to help you through this difficult time.
+The experienced lawyers at Woodruff Johnson & Evans Law Offices are here to help you through this difficult time.